MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-applications.md

 - Use search
 - Select **Retry installation**

-**Possible cause:**  Ensure that [Update Rollup for Microsoft Endpoint Configuration Manager version 2002](https://support.microsoft.com/help/4560496/) and the corresponding version of the console is installed.
+**Possible cause:**  Ensure that a supported version of Configuration Manager is installed.
 For more information, see [prerequisites for installing an application from the admin center](applications.md#prerequisites).

 ## Known issues

-### Application installation times out if application requires restart

-**Scenario:** If you're running Configuration Manager version 2002 and an application requires a restart to complete the installation process, the installation may time out.

-**Symptoms:** The user will see `restart pending` notifications and in Software Center.
-From the Microsoft Endpoint Manager admin center, the application stays in the `Installing` state.

-**Workaround:** Once the user restarts the device, the correct status is displayed in the admin center.

 [!INCLUDE [Known issues shared across tenant attach features](includes/known-issues-shared.md)]